By Truman C. Wang

 1. Get tickets

 - Slow way – standard application via box office waiting list. (up to 10 years).
 First-time applicants must (1) email Bayreuth box office to request a ticket order form in the snail mail; put your name, address and phone number; (2) receive your ticket order form in 3-4 weeks; (3) carefully peruse the ordering instructions, note the online order URL, login info and the start date of order processing; (4) submit your ticket request on the exact date (For 2017 tickets, order starts on 10/15/2016) either Online or via postal mail; (5) successful orders will receive an invoice confirmation by Jan 15, no news means no luck this year.
 You will not get confirmation for an unsuccessful order.
 A limited number of single tickets (for non-Ring operas only) may be made available on Feb 12.
+For existing ticket applicants on the waiting list, you should receive a new order form by postal mail in late September/early October, follow the same instructions #3-5 above.

 - Fast way – (1) wait for returns at the box office at least 2 ½ hours before each performance, many get there at 8-9am, (2) hotels and travel agents, (3) join one or more Wagner Societies around the world, (4) join the Gesellschaft der Freunde von Bayreuth (Society of Friends of Bayreuth) €205 per year.
 The last option costs more but is the best way (only 2-3 year wait)